 Boosting Your Immunity

 Optimizing your immune system is one of the best ways to protect yourself from infections and illness and increase your body’s ability to recover if you get sick.
-Some of the top immune supporting lifestyle habits including optimal hydration, regular good sleep, regular exercise, and lowering stress.
+Some of the top immune supporting lifestyle habits including having a positive mindset, optimizing hydration, getting good quality sleep, getting regular exercise, and lowering stress.